Paul Sauvé: Political career

 Arthur Sauvé, his father, had been leader of the Conservative Party during the Premiership of Liberal Louis-Alexandre Taschereau.
 He transferred to federal politics in 1930 and became Postmaster General in the R. B. Bennett government.
 Paul Sauvé then ran as a Conservative for his father's former riding of the comté des Deux-Montagnes in the Quebec legislature in 1930, to become to the youngest elected member at the age of 23.
 He would be defeated in the 1935 election but re-elected in 1936 as a member of the newly formed Union Nationale, formed from a merger of his Conservatives with the bulk of the Action libérale nationale.
 He was then elected as Speaker to become, at the age of 29, the youngest person elected to that position.

 When Canada entered the Second World War in 1939, Paul Sauvé reported to Les Fusiliers Mont-Royal, the regiment to which he belonged as a reserve officer, and served overseas in the Canadian military for the duration of the Second World War, taking part in the Battle of Normandy and in the South Beveland Campaign.
 In 1945, he returned from Europe and resumed his official duties with the Quebec legislature.
 In 1946, he became Quebec's first Minister of Social Welfare and Youth.

 Sauvé is viewed as having upheld his convictions and had not succumbed to fear of demotion by "The Chief" (Duplessis).
 Some say that he stood alone in a cabinet of "yes men".

 Sauvé succeeded Maurice Duplessis as leader of the Union Nationale and Premier of Quebec following Duplessis's death on September 7, 1959; he continued to serve as his own Social Welfare and Youth Minister.
-However, Sauvé's tenure would be short-lived, as he himself would shortly die in office on January 2, 1960, in Saint-Eustache of a heart attack.
-His 117-day tenure as premier is the shortest non-interim stint in the province's history.